calvinckho/capacitor-jitsi-meet/README.md

-> This project is a fork from https://github.com/calvinckho/capacitor-jitsi-meet and it will be
-> archived when original project will be compatible with capacitor 3.

 # Jitsi Meet Capacitor Plugin for Ionic Apps

 This Ionic Capacitor plugin is created to make video calls through the free, open-sourced Jitsi video platform (https://meet.jit.si) on iOS and Android.